Text

 identified to inform non-participating pilots of the potential danger from

-aircraft provide vertical or lateral separation from the refueling aircraft.
+long as other aircraft provide vertical or lateral separation from the

 TYPE: IFR